 Unless students have an outside fellowship, the first year of funding derives from the Graduate School of Arts and Sciences (GSAS).
 This system is set up so the student can explore the scientific possibilities within the department before deciding upon a dissertation topic and PhD advisor.
-Toward this aim, first-year students are required to attend weekly tutorials during the fall term given by Earth and Planetary Sciences (EPS) faculty to learn about their research and laboratories.
-Toward the end of the spring term, first-year students submit their Plan of Study, which includes their proposed PhD advisor and advisory committee.
+Toward this aim, first-year students are required to attend weekly tutorials during fall term given by Earth and Planetary Sciences (EPS) faculty to learn about their research and laboratories.
+By the end of the spring term, first-year students submit their Plan of Study, which includes their proposed PhD advisor and advisory committee.

 Plan of Study and Course Requirements

 All students are required to take at least eight letter-graded graduate-level four-credit courses in fulfillment of the PhD degree.
 Four of these four-credit courses must be at the 200 level in Earth and Planetary Sciences or related courses at a suitable level in other disciplines such as Applied Mathematics, Applied Physics, Astronomy, Biology, Chemistry, Engineering Sciences, Mathematics, or Physics.
-These courses should provide the student with the basis of knowledge required to do research.
+These courses should provide the student with the basis of knowledge required to pursue research.

 Two applied math four-credit courses are required, and are meant to provide students with a broad mathematical education in addition to providing them with the mathematical tools they might need for their research.
 Students in geophysics, climate, ocean and atmospheric dynamics and other math-intensive research areas are normally expected to take Applied Math 201 and a second graduate-level applied math or statistics course such as APM 202, 205 or Statistics 230.
 Students in less mathematically-oriented research areas (as defined by their advisory committee) are expected to take Applied Math 105 and one of Applied Math 104, 111, 115, 147 or higher-level math courses, or Statistics 110, 111, 139, 149 or higher.
 Additional math and statistics courses not listed here may qualify with GSC approval.
 The department assumes all students have taken the mathematic equivalent to Applied Math 21a and 21b.
 If not, they should be taken in addition to the above requirement and incoming students should be aware that this represents a significant additional commitment.

-To ensure that graduate students gain exposure to the many areas of earth sciences, the department has a breadth requirement.
+To ensure that graduate students gain exposure to the many areas of Earth sciences, the department has a breadth requirement.
 Students are required to take at least two EPS courses outside of their main area of research interest.
 These courses must be approved by the student’s advisor.
 By petition to the GSC, courses with an Earth or planetary science component in other departments at Harvard may count towards the breadth requirement, provided the course is a lecture course with an exam or a term paper designed for graduate students.

 The requirements outlined above are a minimum standard and students will usually take additional courses in their selected fields and in other fields.
 Students normally satisfy the course requirements in the first two years of graduate study in preparation for their qualifying oral examination; however, students need not fulfill these requirements before beginning research and should not put off research on this account.

-Students must earn a grade of C or better in courses taken to satisfy EPS requirements.
+Students must earn a grade of C or better in courses taken to satisfy the EPS course requirements.
 All degree candidates must maintain an average equivalent to B or better to continue in the program.
 Satisfactory progress is reviewed annually and students who fall below the grade minimum will normally be given one term to improve their grades.

-All graduate students are required to participate in at least one department-sponsored field research trip during their time at EPS.
+All graduate students are encouraged to participate in at least one department-sponsored field research trip during their time at EPS.
 These annual trips are organized by EPS graduate students and are approved by the GSC.
 Students learn about the relevant earth science in a particular area and gain experience in planning field trips—from developing an itinerary to preparing a budget to executing and reporting on the trip.
 Alternatively, students may be a leader on one of the undergraduate field trips, as appropriate, or may carry out other department-sponsored fieldwork.
 Students who are unable to take part in a trip should complete a waiver form by the end of their fifth year.